chenxingqiang/WSST/README.md

 ## Overview

 The Wireless Security Simulation Toolkit (WSST) is a MATLAB-based library for simulating and analyzing Pilot Spoofing Attacks (PSA) in massive MIMO systems.
 It provides a comprehensive set of tools for channel modeling, signal processing, attack simulation, and detection using both traditional methods and machine learning approaches.
+The toolkit now includes enhanced functionality for detecting which specific users are being targeted by attackers, not just whether an attack is present in the system.

 ## Features